Relintai/pandemonium_engine_docs/usage/export/exporting_for_windows.md

 See also:

-    This page describes how to export a Godot project to Windows.
+    This page describes how to export a Pandemonium project to Windows.
     If you're looking to compile editor or export template binaries from source instead, read `doc_compiling_for_windows`.

-The simplest way to distribute a game for PC is to copy the executable (`godot.exe`), compress the folder and send it to someone else.
+The simplest way to distribute a game for PC is to copy the executable (`pandemonium.exe`), compress the folder and send it to someone else.
 However, this is often not desired.

-Godot offers a more elegant approach for PC distribution when using the export system.
+Pandemonium offers a more elegant approach for PC distribution when using the export system.
 When exporting for Windows, the exporter takes all the project files and creates a `data.pck` file.
 This file is bundled with a specially optimized binary that is smaller, faster and does not contain the editor and debugger.